top of page

 Wendy Shurelds.jpeg

-Wendy Shurelds was born and raised in Lima, Ohio, a mother of two children, a Pink Cause Realtor, and the Founder, and CEO of Many Shades of Pink Foundation an organization for breast cancer support and advocacy, resources, and health equality for women.
-Wendy previously was Susan G. Komen San Diego’s Circle of Promise Community Resource Advocate.
-Prior to joining Komen San Diego Wendy worked as a realtor and in healthcare for over 25 years.
-She was diagnosed with breast cancer in February 2013.
-After fighting and winning her battle, she began advocating for all women, specifically African American women, educating and empowering them to make their breast health a priority and to ensure access to breast health resources.
+Wendy Shurelds was born and raised in Lima, Ohio; a mother of two children, a Pink Cause Realtor, and the Founder of Many Shades of Pink, a San Diego-based nonprofit organization for breast cancer dedicated to revolutionizing breast health for women of color.
+Wendy previously was a Susan G. Komen, San Diego's Circle of Promise Community Resource Advocate.
+Before joining Komen San Diego, Wendy worked as a realtor and in healthcare for over 30 years.
+She was diagnosed with breast cancer in 2013.
+After fighting and winning her battle, she began advocating for all women, specifically African American women, education, empowerment, and access to breast health resources that can save lives.

 Mission